Trigga (album): Trigga Reloaded

 Trigga Reloaded is the reissue of American singer and songwriter Trey Songz' sixth studio album, Trigga.
 It was released on June 23, 2015, by Songbook and Atlantic Records.
-Released eleven months after the original, Trigga Reloaded features five newly recorded songs.
+Released eleven months after the original, Trigga Reloaded features four newly recorded songs.

 Preceding the reissue's release was the lead single, "Slow Motion"; which reached number 26 on the US Billboard Hot 100.
 To push the album further, Songz performed and appeared at several high-profile events across the United States.
 The second single, "About You"; was then released on May 18, 2015.
 During the following week of the re-release, Trigga rose to number 23 on the US Billboard 200, selling 17,000 copies.

 Background

 Shortly after releasing Trigga, the singer continued to create music that he felt maintained the "vibe" of his previous work.
 Rather than developing a completely new project, he aimed to "incorporate it into the experience" of the Trigga album.
 This led to the release of an updated version titled Trigga Reloaded.

 Songz announced the reissue's release in February 2015 with an Instagram post.